-Over time I have come to realise that chasing after the latest and greatest tech is not a fair use of money and the excitement of owning that tech wears off quickly.
+Over time, I realised that chasing after the latest and greatest tech is not a fair use of money and the excitement of owning that tech wears off quickly.
 I have an iPad that does what I want it to do.
 When it no longer can do what I want it to do, I will replace it.
-I have no use for an Apple Watch.
+Likewise, I have no use for an Apple Watch.
 It does nothing I need doing.

 Submitted for the 100DaysToOffload project.